jaxio/jaxio.github.com/en/celerio-service.md

 title: Celerio Service
 ---

-## Celerio Service (SpringFuse)
+## Celerio Service

-Celerio service let you generate your project on our server with Celerio and download it.
+Celerio service (formerly knows as SpringFuse) let you generate your project on our server with Celerio and download it.

 <div><g:plusone></g:plusone></div>